galaxyproject/gravity/README.rst

     ==> /home/nate/work/galaxy/database/gravity/log/gunicorn.log <==
     ...log output follows...

-Galaxy will continue to run and output logs to stdout until terminate it with ``CTRL+C``.
+Galaxy will continue to run and output logs to stdout until terminated with ``CTRL+C``.

-The ``galaxy`` command is actually a shortcut for three separate steps: 1.
-Register your Galaxy configuration file (``galaxy.yml``) with Gravity, 2. write out the process manager configurations, and 3. start and run Galaxy in the foreground using the process manager (`supervisor`_).
+The ``galaxy`` command is actually a shortcut for three separate steps: 1. register your Galaxy configuration file (``galaxy.yml``) with Gravity, 2. write out the process manager configurations, and 3. start and run Galaxy in the foreground using the process manager (`supervisor`_).
 You can perform these steps separately (and in this example, start Galaxy as a backgrounded daemon instead of in the foreground)::